melodyserra/sfhp2/day_1/README.md

 ## UX Design
 - The role of a front-end engineer is to turn the designs made into code and assets.
-They are creating the visual interface for a wesbite - everything the user sees and interacts with.
+They are creating the visual interface for a website - everything the user sees and interacts with.
 Other things they have to think about are: accessibility, performance, cross-browser and cross-device functionality.
 - Let's talk about what comes before the front-end engineers start building.

 ![Workflow](../img/workflow.png)